 Government Shareholdings in Brokerage Firms and Analyst Research Quality

 We examine how government ownership in brokerage firms influences analyst research quality in the Chinese context.
-When the government has strong incentives to prop up market prices, analysts from brokerages with significant government shareholdings ("government-brokerage analysts") issued relatively less pessimistic (or more optimistic) earnings forecasts and revisions and more favorable stock recommendations; they were also slower to revise.
-Although less accurate than those issued by other brokerages, these forecasts significantly influenced investors' beliefs.
-During regular times, government-brokerage analysts issued relatively less optimistic (more pessimistic) earnings forecasts and revisions and less favorable stock recommendations; they were also quicker to revise and no less accurate than those by other brokerages.
-Government-brokerage analysts thus balance market credibility against government incentives.
-In doing so, they serve both market advisory and stabilization functions.
-We show that their market stabilization function also operates during times of high investor sentiment.
+When the government has strong incentives to prop up market prices, analysts from brokerages with significant government shareholdings ("government-brokerage analysts") issued relatively more optimistic earnings forecasts and revisions and more favorable stock recommendations; they were also slower to revise.
+Although these forecasts are also relatively less accurate, they influenced investors' beliefs.
+In other times and contexts, government-brokerage analysts produce relatively more neutral and timely research or relatively more accurate and less optimistic forecasts.
+Government-brokerage analysts thus balance maintaining market credibility against complying with government incentives.
+In doing so, government-brokerage analysts serve both market advisory and stabilization functions.

 Keywords: Sell-side analysts; Forecast optimism; Forecast accuracy; Government ownership; Shareholders; Emerging markets; Coordinated economies

 JEL Classification: G14; G24; G28; O16